Tym17/devdocs/guides/v2.0/migration/migration-tool-internal-spec.md

 * *move* - sets rule to move specified field from source document to destination document.
 NOTE: destination document name should be the same with the source document name.
 If source and destination document names are different - you need to use rename option for document that contains moved field

-* *transform* - is a option that allows user to migrate fields according to behavior described in handlers
+* *transform* - is an option that allows user to migrate fields according to behavior described in handlers

 * *handler* - describes transformation behavior for fields.
 To call the handler you need to specify a handler class name in a <handler> tag.
 Use <param> tag with the parameter name and value data to pass it to handler